Cardi B Reacts to Offset Buying Kulture a Birkin Bag for 2nd Birthday

 "When celebrities buy their kids jewelry and designer s**t, people be like, 'Kids don't care about that.
 They only care about toys and candy,'" the 27-year-old "I Like It" rapper says.
 "Yeah, they only care about toys and candy but the thing is the kids also go outside.
 You know what I'm saying?
 Kids go to restaurants, kids go to fancy places, celebrity kids, they go do red carpets."

-She added that she wants her daughter to look as polished as her parents.
+She adds that she wants her daughter to look as polished as her parents.

 "And if I'm fly and Daddy's fly, then so is the kid.
 If I'm wearing Cha-nay-nay, my kid's having the same same, you know what I'm saying?" she quips.
 "It's not up to what the kids like.
 If it was the kids, they'd be outside in diapers.
 Because if I was looking like a bad b**ch, expensive b**ch and I have my kid looking like a bum bum, then y'all would be talking s**t.
 So I'm not mad that Daddy bought baby a Birkin.
 She's gonna match Mommy."